notactuallytreyanastasio/sachel/building_sachel.md

 So, this is quite a bit.
 But we can, at a glance, see that there is a real train of thought and process to how this is being filled in blanks wise.
 I haven't even read the whole thing yet, so I'm going to go through it section by section and add some color/comment on it.

+## The Details of Claude's (not quite) Mind
+It really considered the entire document, and not just that, expanded on it a bit.